artfuldog/gophkeeper/README.md

 ### Data Safety

 Connections between client and server is secured by server-side TLS.
-All data is encrypted, only server needs to provide its certitcate to client.
+All data is encrypted, only server needs to provide its certificate to client.

-All privite data (items), such as notes, secret's information, custom fields and URIs store encrypted with AES256-GCM in server's database.
+All private data (items), such as notes, secret's information, custom fields and URIs store encrypted with AES256-GCM in server's database.
 Data is encrypted by user's personal encryption key, which also stores encrypted in server's database.
 Encryption key in turn encrypted with user's secret key.
 This secret key is used only on client and is stored in client's config.

-In general, to access private data client after succesfull login receives encryption key from server, decrypts this key with it's own secret key, then client is able to decrypt private data with encryption key.
+In general, to access private data client after successful login receives encryption key from server, decrypts this key with it's own secret key, then client is able to decrypt private data with encryption key.

 User login process described in following figure: